tru5tzz/group1-mock/sensor_client/readme.md

 The term SoC stands for "System on Chip", meaning that this is a standalone application that runs on the EFR32/BGM and does not require any external MCU or other active components to operate.

-**Bluetooth Mesh - SoC Sensor Client** example collects sensor data from the sensor server.
-If it is used together with the soc-btmesh-sensor-server example then it will display occupancy (people count) sensor data, temperature data and illuminance (on Thunderboard Sense 2).

 To add or remove features from the example, follow this process:

 - Add model and feature components to your project